storesafe/cordova-sqlite-storage-starter-app/README.md

 - Cordova sqlite plugin - please add the desired version from the Cordova CLI as described below

 IMPORTANT NOTE: `cordova-plugin-dialogs` was added using the `--save` flag to ensure that this plugin would be tracked in `config.xml` for automatic installation.
 It is recommended to use the `--save` flag on Cordova pre-7.0 to track any other plugins added in `config.xml` (this is automatic starting with Cordova `7.0`).
 It is NOT recommended to commit `plugins` or `platforms` directories to git or any other form of source code control.

+Additional note: `cordova-plugin-dialogs` does not currently support macOS ("osx").
+As a workaround this project automatically uses `window.alert` if necessary.

 ## To add another plugin